 Home and apartment vacancy rates are 7.3% in South Erie Hillside.
 NeighborhoodScout analysis shows that this rate is lower than 51.0% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the South Erie Hillside neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.
+The South Erie Hillside neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
 Also of note, 89.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the South Erie Hillside neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.1% of the neighborhoods in PA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.